stuhdy-cubby/stuhdy-cubby.github.io/index.md

 ## User Guide
 ### Landing page
+The user is greeted with a simple landing page with a brief introudction about the features of stUHdy cubby.
 ![](imgs/final_landing.png)

 ### Sign in page
+The sign in page allows the user to login with an existing account.
 ![](imgs/livesignup.png)

 ### Sign up page
+The sign up page allows the user to create a new account if they don't already have one.
+To this, click on "Login" then "Sign up."
+Only an email and password are required for a new account.
 ![](imgs/liveregister.png)

 ### 404 page